Compactified Jacobians as Mumford models: Introduction

 \begin{rmk} Instances of the main constructions in this paper have also appeared in earlier works on compactified Jacobians, with different language and notation.
 The tropicalization of the Jacobian and linear equivalence of divisors on the dual graph play central roles in \cite{OdaSeshadri79} and \cite{Caporaso94}, respectively.
 The connection to Mumford models was known previously in the special case where $\cX$ is stable, the polarization is given by the relative canonical divisor, and the degree is $g-1$.
 In this situation, the compactified Jacobian is naturally identified with the stable pairs degeneration of $(\Pic^{g-1}(\cX_K), \Theta)$ \cite{Alexeev04}, which is the Mumford model associated to the polytopal decomposition of $\Pic^d(\Gamma)$ induced by the tropical theta divisor \cite{AlexeevNakamura99}.
-More recently, the polytopal decomposition of the tropical Jacobian associated to an Esteves compactified Jacobian is studied in \cite{AbreuPacini20}, as a tropical analogue of the Oda--Seshadri compactified Jacobian.
-See also \cite{MolchoWise18} for related constructions with logarithmic Picard groups. \end{rmk}
+See also \cite{MolchoWise18} and \cite{AbreuPacini20} for related constructions with logarithmic Picard groups and compactified universal Jacobians, respectively. \end{rmk}

-The paper is structured as follows: In \S\S\ref{sec:sheaves}-\ref{sec:stability} we briefly review torsion free sheaves on nodal curves and the construction of the Esteves and Simpson compactified Jacobians.
+The paper is structured as follows: In \S\S\ref{sec:sheaves}-\ref{sec:stability} we briefly review torsion free sheaves on nodal curves and the construction of the compactified Jacobians.
+We follow the setup of Oda and Seshadri \cite{OdaSeshadri79} and Ishida \cite{Ishida78}; the relation to Simpson's construction is explained in Remark~\ref{rem:slope stability} and to the one of Esteves in Remark~\ref{rmk:v-quasistability}.
 In \S\ref{sec:extensions} we discuss the relationship between the tropicalization of divisors on $\cX_K$ and extensions of line bundles to semistable models.
-In \S\ref{section:decompositions}, we study the decompositions of the tropical Jacobian into polystable and $v$-quasistable types and explain the relation to Namikawa decompositions and to break divisors in degree $g$.
+In \S\ref{section:decompositions}, we study the Namikawa decompositions of the tropical Jacobian into $\phi$-polystable types, and explain the relation to the tropical theta divisor in degree $g-1$ and the break divisor decomposition in degree $g$.
 Finally, in \S\ref{sec:Mumford}, we prove Theorem~\ref{thm:Mumford}, relating Mumford models to compactified Jacobians, from which Theorems~\ref{thm:Mumfordmodels} and \ref{thm:break} follow immediately.